m-lab/packet-headers/README.md

 To fulfil its obligations (a per-flow file containing the UUID) packet-headers will need an addition to the tcp-info service.
-In this addition, packet-headers will connect as a client to a well-specified port on localhost that is served by tcp-info.
+In this addition, packet-headers will connect as a client to a well-specified port on localhost or a unix-domain socket that is served by tcp-info.
 Whenever a new stream begins or ends, the tcp-info system will post the 5-tuple of the stream and its UUID on the open connection.
 In this way, the packet-headers system will learn about new connections from the kernel, which is the only true authority about what is and isn't a new connection.
 It will also